thedersen/backbone.validation/README.md

 ### Validation binding

 The validation binding code is executed with a call to `Backbone.Validation.bind(view)`.
 The [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the view's model is then overridden to perform the validation.
+In addition, the model is extended with an `isValid()` method.

 There are several places that it can be called from, depending on your circumstances.

 	// Binding when rendering
 	var SomeView = Backbone.View.extend({
 	  render: function(){